 Performance measurement: GTM now has an objective KPI-based method for measuring the performance of the procurement team and their contribution to the success of the business.
 This includes the establishment of KPIs for products where there were no index-based prices in place.
 The new process has established quantitative benchmarks that provide fair and transparent targets, as well as feedback for the procurement team and wider business.
 It also provides a clear incentive for ongoing improvement.

 Procurement transformation: The project has fundamentally transformed the way procurement is undertaken at GTM.
 Efficio upskilled GTM’s procurement team in the new processes and techniques, redefined categories and established new roles to more accurately reflect the new approach.
 They also challenged the existing culture of procurement, which had previously had no accurate method or motivation to measure its performance.
-The result is that GTM now has a best-in-class procurement organisation that is seen to be adding real value to the business.
+The result is that GTM now has a best-in-class procurement organization that is seen to be adding real value to the business.